 - Okay, then, what's the point in joining?

 for prizes in the termly competition, and you can borrow books from

-online if you've joined.
+the library.
 And you get the happy glow from knowing

 you've helped pay for equipment and so on.
 Oh, and, of course, once

-you're stronger than 12kyu, you're eligible to join the Training
+your strength is over the threshold, you're eligible to join the Training

 Committee, which technically administers the club.
 In practice, we